KeyWeeUsr/KrySA/docs/source/project.rst

 for each available column.
 If all the columns pass the test, a new tab after the :ref:`flow` tab is created and then the application export *every* present data to the :ref:`sqlite`.

+Each column in finished :ref:`data` has an address you can access it later with in a :ref:`task`.

 Importing
 ~~~~~~~~~